-However, someone from another country or even parts of America might have trouble comprehending that reference, so make sure that your references either have a universal understanding or give your readers a link so they can gain more understanding of the meaning.
+However, someone from another country or even parts of America might have trouble comprehending that reference, so make sure that your references either have a universal understanding or give your readers a link so they can gain more knowledge about a word or phrase.

 Write For Humans, Not Search Engines

 We search through Google and get sites promising content only to find pages that merely give us keywords, not content.